• How Are the Danner Novels Different?

 Q: Why did you decide to make another female officer sexy and black?

-A: You mean Abby, who uses sexy when she needs to, but carries the scars of a recent assignment.
+A: You mean Abby, who uses sexy when the situation demands, but carries the mental scars of a recent assignment.
 As for black, that was logical.
 Early in The Pearl Harbor Pictures, Danner is working in the Bahamas, so it made sense to have an operations officer who could blend in with the locals.
 By having Abby just back from a dangerous operation in Africa, I was able to make her a complex character while keeping her strong for the job at hand.

 Q: How would you describe The Petrograd Pictures?

 A: As the first book of the series, it's important for the reader to meet Matt Danner and come to appreciate his good qualities.
 It's also a coming-of-age story.
 Although Matt has been taking pictures for the CIA for several years, he's enjoyed the adventure without experiencing real danger.
-His training and his risky experiences in the field turn him into a different sort of person, the same way combat turns a young soldier into a warrior.
+In this book, Matt's training and his experiences in the field turn him into a different sort of person, the same way combat turns a young soldier into a warrior.
 It's a very human story, told in a personal way.

 Q: Where did you get the idea for a Russian cargo ship with a big secret?

-A: I served in a Naval Aviation squadron that hunted submarines and flew over suspicious cargo vessels.
+A: I served in a Naval Aviation squadron that hunted Russian submarines and flew over cargo vessels from various nations.
 The Russian ships always had nice paint jobs, but we never knew what they were carrying below decks.
-That got me thinking, "What are they hiding?"
+That made me wonder, "What are they hiding?", and years later that question became an idea for a book.
 If you ask the right questions, interesting answers come from the imagination.

 Q: Why did you make Matt Danner a photographer?